octavia-crompton/SVE-R/README.md

 First install the Python dependencies and gfortran compiler (see sections below).
 Then,from a bash terminal:

-1. Create a subfolder `test`, containing a params.json file (see example subfolders for examples).
+1. Create a subfolder `test` in the model directory, containing a params.json file (see example subfolders for examples).
 2. Open a terminal and navigate to the model directory.
 3. Call the command: `python call_dry.py test`